 Let’s Start With The Hershey Company – the parent company of the Krackel.
 First, there are 29 distinct product lines under the Hershey company.
 Then when you add up all the different flavors and varieties under those product lines, you are talking about more than 500 individual products.
 Here are the main product lines:

 - Kit Kat

 - 5th Avenue Bar

 - Breath Savers

 - Milk Duds

 Most of the products underneath these brands are varieties of what you would expect.
-Of course, there is Halloween and Christmas-themed candy too.
+Of course, there is Halloween candy and Christmas candy too.
 The Hershey’s line and Reese’s line are the biggest, including things other than candy bars.
 For instance, here are some examples of other Reese products: Reese’s snack cups, Reese’s peanut butter.
 Reese’s dipped pretzels, Reese’s chocolate, and peanut butter shell topping, and Reese’s Peanut Butter Topping.